Foreign travel advice

 Most terrorist attacks have occurred in southeast Turkey, Ankara and Istanbul.
 You should remain aware of your surroundings, keep up to date with local media reports and follow the advice of local authorities.

-Attacks could be indiscriminate including in places visited by foreigners, such as:
+There have been several attacks involving knives, firearms and explosives.
+Attacks could be indiscriminate including in places visited by foreign nationals, such as:

 • public buildings